 Best practices for crafting an automated testing strategy

-Here are some best practices for crafting an automated testing strategy:
+Here are some best practices for crafting a well-defined test automation strategy:

 Conduct a trial test run (a small-scale implementation of the automated testing strategy) to establish a proof of concept before fully embracing an automated testing strategy.
 It’s an efficient way to evaluate the benefits and feasibility of automating your testing processes.
 It’s also an opportunity to test various frameworks, automation tools, and methodologies.

-You can quickly identify potential hurdles by conducting a test run, estimate the required effort, and prove value to your stakeholders.
+You can quickly identify potential hurdles by conducting a test run, estimating the required effort, and proving value to your stakeholders.

 Use a version control system